 - Purchase equipment essential to your research.

-- Offset the cost of visiting schools where you might apply for graduate school.
+- Offset the cost of visiting schools where you intend to apply for graduate school.

 - Offset the cost of participating in the Education Abroad Program.

-For more information regarding scholarships please talk to your faculty advisor.
+For more information regarding scholarships please speak with your faculty advisor.